-What are programmers reading right now?
-These seven books are selected from a variety of DevMountain instructors and mentors, Amazon’s bestsellers in its programming category, and based on recommendations from popular coding blogs.
+When looking for the best books to learn programming, one question to ask is this: What are programmers reading right now?
+These ten books are selected from a variety of Devmountain instructors and mentors, Amazon’s bestsellers in its programming category, and based on recommendations from popular coding blogs.
 Some of these books are new, and others are tried and true favorites among newbie and experienced programmers.
-Enjoy our list of seven best programming books for beginners.
+Enjoy our list of ten best programming books for beginners.

 by Charles Petzold

 Petzold is one of Microsoft’s Seven Windows Pioneers and has been writing about programming since 1984.
 First published in 2000, his book about code itself is a perennial favorite in the coding world thanks to its readable explanation of how programming and code are built into the fabric of everyday life.
 Petzold explains coding and assembly language for a general audience using familiar concepts such as Braille and Morse code.
 Better still, the book is illustrated, helping even those who don’t consider themselves code-savvy to follow along through the whole thing.

 by Jon Erickson

 At its most basic, hacking is simply the art of problem-solving.
 Sometimes a problem calls for an unconventional solution, and sometimes that solution involves exploiting holes in someone else’s programming.
 Readers can gain an overview of the world of the best computer programming books from the hacker’s perspective, including such techniques as hijacking network communications and exploiting weaknesses in cryptography.
 Using the included diagrams and easy-to-follow text, readers can try their hands at a variety of existing hacking techniques.

 by Robert C. Martin